-The first major period is during the time of Moses and Exodus and the book of Joshua.
+The first major period is this.
+It was during the time of Moses in Exodus and Joshua in the book of Joshua.
 We see that Moses performed miracles and so did Joshua.

-The second period is during the time of Elijah and Elisha, I Kings and II Kings.
-And then the third is during the time of Christ, John chapter 3, verses 1-2, and He also gave the ability to perform these miracles to the seven or the seventy.
-In John chapter 10, verses 1-20, and also to the apostles-Luke chapter 9, verses 1-2.
+The second period was during the time of Elijah and Elisha, I Kings and II Kings.

+And then the third is during the time of Christ, John 3:1-2, and He also gave the ability to perform these miracles to the seventy in John 10:1-20 and also to the apostles, Luke 9:1-2.
+You can also look up Matthew 10:1 and 8.

-You can also look at Matthew chapter 10, verses 1 and 8.
-Apart from these three periods of supernatural activity, miracles were the exception rather than the norm.
+Apart from these three unique periods of supernatural activity, miracles were the exception rather than the norm.
 And one of these exceptional outbreaks of miracles took place during the earthly ministry of our Lord.

-Well, why did Jesus perform miracles?
-He showed that He could do the miracles, and it would seem that He was asking what miracle is easiest?
-You need to consider the account of a paralytic man found in Luke chapter 5, verses 17-26, Mark chapter 2, verses 1-12, and Matthew chapter 9, verse 8.
-The Lord actually tells us exactly why he healed this man.
-In Matthew chapter 9, verse 6, the first part of that verse says, But that ye may know that the Son of man hath power on earth to forgive sins.
+Why did Jesus perform miracles?
+He showed that He could do the miracles and it would seem that He's asking what miracle is easiest.
+You need to consider the account of a paralytic man, found in Luke 5:17-26, Mark 2:1-12, and Matthew 9:6.
+The Lord actually tells us exactly why He healed this man in Matthew 9:6.
+The first part of that verse says, But that ye may know that the Son of man hath power on earth to forgive sins.
 That's the reason Christ performed miracles.
-It's so that people could see on earth the Son of man had power to forgive sin.
-Jesus made the amazing claim that He could forgive sin, according to Luke chapter 5 and verse 20.
-It says, And when he saw their faith, he said unto him, Man, thy sins are forgiven thee.
-Mark 2:5 says, When Jesus saw their faith, he said unto the sick of the palsy, Son, thy sins be forgiven thee.
-And then we look into the book of Matthew chapter 9.
-You can read all these verses later, verses 1-8, but I call to your attention verses 4-6.
-It says, 4And Jesus knowing their thoughts said, Wherefore think ye evil in your hearts?
+It's so that people could see on Earth the Son of Man had the power to forgive sin.

+Jesus made the amazing claim that He could forgive sin, according to Luke 5:20.
+It says, And when he saw their faith, he said unto him, Man, thy sins are forgiven.
+Mark 2:5 says, When Jesus saw their faith, he said unto the sick of the palsy, Son, thy sins be forgiven.

+And then we look in Matthew 9:1-8.
+You can look at all these verses later, but I call to your attention verses 4 and 5.
+It says, And Jesus knowing their thoughts said, 4Wherefore think ye evil in your hearts?
 5For whether is easier, to say, Thy sins be forgiven thee; or to say, Arise, and walk?
-6But that ye may know that the Son of man hath power on earth to forgive sins....
+6But that he may know that the Son of man hath power on earth to forgive sins.